05 June: How to Win Friends

 Neighbours from Hell - Mark building a garden shed after we moved in.

-True relationships, are long-term and can straddle generations.
-Today’s chapter is the result of a long-term friendship that began with Solomon’s father, King David – a man who knew how to win friends and influence people. [v1] The chemistry between the two countries was there in David’s day.[a]
+The chemistry between the two countries (modernday Israel & Syria) had been strong in David’s day.[a]
 This pathed the way for a good long-lasting relationship for Solomon.
 Having put out his hand, Hiram, King of Tyre, learns of Solomon’s inner-character – what makes him tick; his life ambitions; his current hopes and dreams, and how Solomon wanted his neighbour to be part of that life-story. [v3-6] Hiram was elated in more ways than one. [v7] His old friend David was “still alive” as the warm relationship continued on with his son next door.
 Read More? …CLICK on “05 June – Additional Notes”

 But what about your thoughts – can you tell me what today’s “breadcrumb” is?
 Leave a note in the “Comments” box below to tell me what you think of today’s chapter.